SCor87/SCor87/README.md

 # About Me 👋

-- 🔭 I’m currently working on ... *A career change into IT.
-Currently in 2nd year of a 2 year college course*
+- 🔭 I’m currently working on ... *Job searching as part of a career switch to IT. *
-- 🌱 I’m currently learning ... *BTEC Level 3 in Information Technology*
+- 🌱 I’m currently learning ... *Vue.js.
+Git.
+GitHub.
+C#.
+Python.*
-- 📫 How to reach me: ... *Email or phone*
+- 📫 How to reach me: ... email: s.cormican7@icloud.com
 - ⚡ Fun fact: ... *Skater* 🛹 *and musician* 🎸